 To make things simple, woodworkers will look at cabinetmaking in three general steps:

-But surprising to some, the basic tools aren’t out of reach for even a novice woodworker.
-Since cabinets are no more than plywood cut into boxes, hardwood formed into doors and a quality sanding and finishing a small investment can produce a huge return.
+But surprising to some, the essential tools aren’t out of reach for even a novice woodworker.
+Since cabinets are no more than plywood cut into boxes, hardwood formed into doors and quality sanding and finishing a small investment can produce a considerable return.

 Cabinet Making Tools For Cutting, Milling and Assembly